Bachelor of Music in Performance • Master of Music in Performance • Doctor of Musical Arts in Performance

-The Voice and Opera Program at Northwestern University has a long and illustrious history.
+The voice and opera program at Northwestern University has a long and illustrious history.
 Today, program alumni fill the ranks of opera houses and university faculties worldwide.
-Recent graduates include Met Grand Finals Winner Paul Corona, (BM06), Tucker Foundation Grant Winner Amanda Majeski, (BM06), and Met Finalist and San Francisco Opera Merola participant, Matt Hanscom (BM07).
+Recent graduates include Met Grand Finals Winner Paul Corona, (BM06), Tucker Foundation Grant Winner Amanda Majeski, (BM06), and Met Finalist and San Francisco Opera Merola participant, Matt Hanscom (BM05, MM07).

-The Voice and Opera faculty collaborates to offer students a wide variety of course offerings that promote a strong technical and pedagogical foundation.
+The voice and opera faculty collaborates to offer students a variety of course offerings that promote a strong technical and pedagogical foundation.
 Students receive weekly vocal instruction and, in addition, upperclassmen participate in weekly musical preparation sessions with the coaching staff.

-Students have access to a wide variety of performing opportunities including opera, recital, vocal solo class, master classes, studio classes and musical theater.
+Students have access to a number of performing opportunities including opera, recital, vocal solo class, master classes, and studio classes.
 All students are welcome to audition for the operas, two of which are fully staged, subtitled, and accompanied by full orchestra.
 The thriving music scene in downtown Chicago, only twelve miles from campus, offers many other performance possibilities.

 The Bienen School of Music offers a number of special programs.
-Undergraduates may pursue double degrees (music plus an outside field) or an Ad Hoc (self-designed) major.
+Undergraduates may pursue dual degrees or double majors (music plus an outside field) or an ad hoc (self-designed) major.
 The faculty encourages and supports students interested in these opportunities.
 Select students may take advantage throughout the year of the many on-campus auditions offered by visiting opera companies and elite summer programs.

 Master classes will be announced throughout the academic year.
 Previous master clinicians have included: Thomas Hampson, Mignon Dunn, Renée Fleming, Elly Ameling, Regine Crespin, Ricky Ian Gordon, Grace Bumbry, Diana Soviero, Julius Rudel, Renata Scotto, Tito Capobianco, Tony Randall, Richard Pearlman, and Denyce Graves.